dbutz/SchoolSite-Pro-Docs/forecasts/modifyingFactors/mobilityFactors.md

-Open the projection to be modified.
-Then, from the SchoolSite Projection Toolbar, click the projection properties button.
+Open the forcast to be modified.
+Then, from the SchoolSite Forecast ribbon, click the projection properties button.